sergiotabanelli/proxysql/README.md

 The most important fields are :

 * `hostgroup`: this field hold the id of the hostgroup for witch the read and write consistency will be enforced
-* `connection_string`: this is the connection string used for memcached servers, format is described in [libmemcached](http://docs.libmemcached.org/libmemcached_configuration.html)
+* `connection_string`: this is the connection string used for Redis connection, right now format is `host:port`, in future release support for connection string for Redis Cluster will be added
 * `depth`: this is the max number of concurrent query You expect for the write partitioned context, default is 20
 * `reader_key`: this is the key that identify the read context partition, normally contains a placeholder (see below), default value is `#S` that is the placeholder for the user session id
 * `writer_key`: this is the key that identify the write context partition, normally contains a placeholder (see below), it is used only if the hostgroup is multi-master and normally will be set to `#U` that is the placeholder for the MySQL connected user
-* `ttl`: this is the time to live for memcached keys, default is 3600 seconds
+* `ttl`: this is the time to live for Redis keys, default is 3600 seconds

-Let's now configure taking as example the multi-master InnoDB cluster and memcached server run by `docker-compose.gr.yml`, so run the compose file and wait until all entrypoints are executed (on my small macbook air around 30 seconds).
+Let's now configure taking as example the multi-master InnoDB cluster and Redis server run by `docker-compose.gr.yml`, so run the compose file and wait until all entrypoints are executed (on my small macbook air around 30 seconds).

 Connect to the admin port:
 ```